zero-one01/pass-winmenu/README.md

 `C:\Users\Baggykiin> mkdir .password-store`

-Save the email address you used for creating your GPG key into a `.gpg-id` file in the root of your password directory.
+Save the email address you used for creating your GPG key into a `.gpg-id` file in the root of your password directory (Use powershell, not command prompt).

 ```
 C:\Users\Baggykiin> cd .password-store